Electric and natural gas distribution

 Electric and natural gas utility easement guidelines

-- Lots with minimal vegetation along lot lines and relatively even terrain should have a utility easement of a 6-foot-wide strip along each side of each lot and a 12-foot-wide strip along the rear of each lot.
+- Lots with minimal vegetation along lot lines and relatively even terrain should have a utility easement of a 8-foot-wide strip along each side of each lot and a 15-foot-wide strip along rear of each lot.

-- Lots with heavy vegetation along the perimeter and/or great terrain differential should have a utility easement of a 6-foot-wide strip along each side of each lot and a 12-foot-wide along the front of each lot.
+- Lots with heavy vegetation along perimeter and/or great terrain differential should have a utility easement of a 8-foot-wide strip along each side of each lot and a 15-foot-wide along the front of each lot.
 Large lot sizes or heavy vegetation make facility installation along rear lot lines difficult.
-Under these conditions, buried electric and gas facilities may be installed along the front lot lines.
+Under these conditions, buried electric and natural gas facilities may be installed along the front lot lines.
 For this reason, we suggest that the utility easement includes the front and sides of each lot.
-If rear lot orientation is requested, then a wider easement area is required depending upon facilities to be installed and the amount of vegetation.
+If rear lot orientation is requested, a wider easement area is required, depending upon facilities to be installed and vegetation amount.

 - In some cases, a 15-foot-wide strip may also be required to accommodate large pad- mounted equipment for electric, telephone and cable needs.